kylays/cs121-recipe-db/README.md

 * ER diagram - DONE
 * DDL - DONE --- i think?
   - TODO cross check with func deps
+  - TODO test the index
 * load-data + csv files - DONE, can add more records if want
 * passwords - DONE
 * grant permissions - DONE probably
   - TODO maybe go back and change this after app.py done
-* procedural sql: 1 procedure + extra procedure + extra functions + 1 UDF - DONE except testing
+* procedural sql: 1 procedure + extra procedure + extra functions + 1 UDF - DONE
-  - TODO test these
 * functional dependencies
   - TODO --- need to do this to make sure that the DDL is okay, might need to change ddl and then csv files accordingly
   - IN PROGRESS, on iPad